ngtang/noxstudy/back-end/readme.md

 ```

 ## Usage
-- Run the class CodeTutorApplication
+- Run the class NoxStudyApplication
 - Check the api to make sure the back-end works well
     - http://localhost:8080/api/no-auth/health-check